Please ensure Javascript is enabled for purposes of website accessibility Glutamine for Muscle Recovery - Advanced Molecular Labs

 By: Robert A. Schinetsky

-The supplement industry is littered with all kinds of ingredients touted to deliver game-changing gains, superhuman performance, and Wolverine-like recovery.
-Truth be told though, there’s a relatively small number of ingredients that actually have been proven to work time and again in humans.
-Among these proven supplement commodities are creatine, beta alanine, betaine, and caffeine, and they’ve been used in supplements for quite a long time.
+The supplement industry is filled with various ingredients promising exceptional gains, performance, and recovery.
+However, only a handful of these ingredients have consistently proven effective in human studies.
+Among these are creatine, beta-alanine, betaine, and caffeine, which have been staples in supplements for a long time.

 What is Glutamine?